openzipkin/zipkin-aws/docker/README.md

 ## zipkin-aws Docker image

 This repository contains the Docker build definition for `zipkin-aws`.

-This layers Amazon Web Services support on the base zipkin docker image.
+This layers Amazon Web Services support on the base Zipkin Docker image.

-Currently, this adds Xray Trace storage

 ## Running

-By default, this image will search for credentials in the $HOME/.aws directory.
+By default, this image will search for credentials in the `$HOME/.aws` directory.

 If you want to try Zipkin against AWS Elasticsearch, the easiest start is to share your credentials with Zipkin's docker image.